Protea angustata: Description

-This dwarf shrublet is small and only grows up to 35 cm in height.
-It can eventually forms an extensive subterranean mat of up to 1.5 metres across, above which sparsely distributed tufts of leaves poke above the soil.
+This dwarf shrublet is small and only grows up to in height.
+It can eventually forms an extensive subterranean mat of up to 1.5 m across, above which sparsely distributed tufts of leaves poke above the soil.
 The plants are very cryptic and hard to spot, not only being rare, but also concealed in form among similar-looking restios.
 Much of the plant remains below the ground, and it is thus well protected from the wildfires that burn through its habitat from time to time.
 There is a thick, woody rootstock, from which numerous underground stems branch out.
 Perhaps because it has the ability to re-sprout after wildfires, old shrubs remain growing in isolated remnant habitat with high persistence.
 This species is believed become very old, having a generation length of more than a century.
 In cultivation, the shrubs only begin to bloom after their seventh year.

 The leaves are very long and narrow, and blend in with the other reed-like ground plants of its habitat.
-They are smooth and hairless (glabrous), curve upwards, and measure some 12 to 25 cm in length, and 2–8 mm in width.
+They are smooth and hairless (glabrous), curve upwards, and measure some in length, and 2–8 mm in width.
 The leaves are usually flat, but may also sometimes have an in-rolled margin.
 The tip is pointed and the base, where the leaf attaches to the stem, tapers slowly in width to the broadest part of the leaf.

 It blooms from July to October, with the peak being in early September.
 It only produces a few, small, greenish-cream flower heads close to the ground level.
 These flower heads are positioned laterally on the stems (not at the tips, so with leaves growing above them), are cup-shaped, only 3 to 4.5 cm in width, this including the 22–28 mm long bracts of a "creamy green to apple-green" colour, which surround the actual flowers.
 The upper margin of the bracts are tipped with velvety brown hairs.
 The flowers are narrow and tubular.
 The plant is monoecious with both sexes in each flower.
 Blooming plants have a strong yeasty smell.
 Even in cultivation, the plants do not flower every year, and on most years only two or three flower heads are produced by a plant.

 The seed is stored in a capsule which is held within the woody, dried, fire-resistant inflorescence, which is itself retained on the plant after senescence ('persistent').
 The seeds are released one to two years after flowering, after wildfires cause the fruits to open.
 Seeds are dispersed through means of the wind.